numericalalgorithmsgroup/LAPACK_Examples/README.md

 library, and then compile, link and run each individual LAPACK example program.
 The results will be compared with a set of expected results which are located in the examples/baseresults directory.

+# Test platforms
+The GNUmakefile currently has knowledge of the following Fortran compilers:

+  * NAG Fortran compiler, nagfor
+  * GNU Fortran compiler, gfortran
+  * Intel Fortran compiler, ifort
+  * PGI Fortran compiler, pgf90

+The example programs have been shown to work with all these compilers on a Linux operating system, and the first three also on Microsoft Windows.

+# Example Program Result Differences
+Small differences may show up between the "base" results and the results you get when you run the example programs.
+These can be because of small rounding differences either in the LAPACK library you're using, or because different compilers have subtle differences in the way that they print numbers (for example, in Fortran formatted output, some compilers print tiny negative numbers which round to zero when formatted as -0.0000 and other compilers print as 0.0000).